 Sorcerer Ritual Spells

 The ritual spells for sorcerer are notoriously weak.
-While sorcerers can use ritual magic inherently, the spell options are wanting.
 It is also a major waste to select these spells after obtaining the Ritual Caster feat.

 Wizard Ritual Spells